Android OS privacy settings: Tight level

 1. Open the Settings menu;

-2. Go to the Apps & notifications section;
+2. Go to the Notifications section.

+Tap Notification history.
 You can configure notifications of specific apps directly from the notification itself.
 To do so, when you receive a notification:

 1. Swipe the screen from top to bottom;